 Soft tires offer more grip, but their shorter lifespan necessitates the need to adjust speed and cornering when new ones are installed.
 For example, soft compound tires provide more grip but wear out faster than harder compounds that last longer but don’t offer quite as much traction when cornering at high speeds.
 As such, it’s important to keep an eye on both tire wear and road conditions when adjusting your speed accordingly while cornering with new tires installed.

-Maintaining proper air pressure is essential for safe operation of any vehicle including motorcycles equipped with new tires.
+Maintaining proper air pressure is essential for the safe operation of any vehicle, including motorcycles equipped with new tires.
 It helps improve fuel efficiency while also reducing strain on other components like brakes or suspension systems due to uneven weight distribution caused by underinflated or overinflated tires respectively.
 Check air pressure every few weeks using a reliable gauge; recommended pressures can usually be found inside the owner’s manual of most vehicles including motorcycles fitted with newer models of tire sizes appropriate for their make/model year combination.

 Always remember to take the necessary precautions when riding with new tires, as they can be unpredictable and require more attention.
 Take the necessary steps to make sure your ride is secure by employing various tools and equipment.
 New tire are often slippyer than old tires.
 Remember to go slower than usual for the first 30 to 60 minutes.
 It’s a good idea to take it slow for the first ride.